hotosm/osm-merge/docs/mvum.md

 value.
 These were all found by the conflation software when trying to match names between two features.
 Since much of the MVUM data is of varying quality, there's probably a few not captured here that will have to be fixed when editing the data.
-This however improves good conflation results to limit manual editing.
+This however improves the conflation results to limit manual editing.

 * " Cr " is " Creek "